amaarora/amaarora.github.io/_posts/2022-07-04-swintransformerv1.md

 ## Conclusion
 And that's really it when it comes to Swin Transformers!
+I hope that I've been to explain the Swin Transformer architecture in detail and I hope that you've enjoed reading the blog post and and explanations using MS Excel.

+As usual, in case I have missed anything or to provide feedback, please feel free to reach out to me at [@amaarora](https://twitter.com/amaarora).

+Also, feel free to [subscribe to my blog here](https://amaarora.github.io/subscribe) to receive regular updates regarding new blog posts.
+Thanks for reading!